DennisSchulmeister/SynthExperiments/Puredata/Mini Clavier/README.md

 Here only the core idea is recreated to see, if it is feasible with Puredata at all or not.
 Considering that a lot of oscillators have to be effectively run in parallel for this kind of synthesis.

-_Screenshots, Demos etc. to come, once the synth has been built._